7zeb/win-8-upgrade-saga/README.md

 # Windows 8 Upgrade Saga
 Check progress on 7Zeb's Windows 8 Upgrade Saga, and see builds too!

-Current Build: 7800
+Current Build: Windows 7 SP1

 ## Roadmap
 The roadmap for the Windows 8 Upgrade Saga does this
-- starts on Windows 7 (done)
+- starts on Windows 7 (AHHHHHHHHHH I GOTTA DO THIS AGAIN)
 - goes through Windows 8 Builds (on build 7800 right now)
 - Windows 8 RTM
 - goes through Windows 8.1 Builds